saikatHi6/ConceptDoc/DevOps/Container.md

   - rootfs : A tar file which contains all files to execute the application.
   - Image Manifest : A file which define execution paramete and resource constraints.

+### Docker Enviornment

+Docker toolbox is use to run docker on windows and mac platform.
+It's comes with
+    - full vertualization environment
+    - boot2Docker virtualization
+    - Docker compose
+    - Docker Engine

+### Unikernal

+With unikernal we can build a OS Construct with minimum set of libaries to run just given application.
+The applcation and libery comile together to build a machine image.
+Which can run directly on hypervisor or baermetal.

+## Containers in windows
+    - Windows server container

+          Container done through namespace, cgroup like funtionality of linux kernal.
+Container share the kernal with host machine
+    - Hyper-v containers

+          run Wendows server containar inside the highly optimised virtual machine. do not share kernal with host machine.